sfigg/commercialization-public/design/compatibility/1709/systems.md

 **Description**

 Systems with Extensible Host Controller Interface (xHCI) Controllers must be tested with Microsoft's xHCI Stack installed and enabled.

+Any system using xHCI must ship using Microsoft’s inbox xHCI stack.
+Additionally if a system ships with dock that has an xHCI controller, that dock must use Microsoft’s xHCI stack.

 ### System.Fundamentals.SystemUSB.USBDevicesandHostControllersWorkAfterPowerCycle